izotx/JMCFlexibleLayout/README.md

 <!--//[![Build Status][travis-image]][travis-url]-->
 <!--//[![Downloads Stats][npm-downloads]][npm-url]-->

 The collection view is a great UI element but it doesn't handle elements with various content sizes elegantly.
-JMCFlexibleCollectionLayout based on customizable paramaters like spacing between cells, margins, and maximum row height calculates and displays a collection view grid.
+JMCFlexibleCollectionLayout based on customizable paramaters like spacing between cells, margins, and maximum row height calculates and displays a collection view grid with elements that maintain their original aspect ratio.
 It serves role of both UICollectionViewDataSource and UICollectionViewDelegate.

 ![](iPadScreenshot.png)